Welcome back to Season 3!

 - Overcoming immuno-suppression within the tumor microenvironment.

 Most of the interviews you’ll hear were recorded at the 2017 annual meeting of the American Association for Cancer Research (AACR) in Washington DC.

 Cancer Immunotherapy Manifesto

-Dr Gordon Mills (MD Anderson) is a global cancer expert and among his numerous academic appointments is Professor of Medicine and Immunology.
+Dr Gordon Mills (MD Anderson, now at OHSU) is a global cancer expert and among his numerous academic appointments is Professor of Medicine and Immunology.
 He often advises companies on their drug development strategy.

 In this episode he shares some of the concerns he when companies move forward with cancer immunotherapy combination trials, just because they have two compounds in their pipeline, rather than because it makes logical sense.

 In the rush to the clinic, the worry is that many of the 800 or more cancer immunotherapy trials will fail to make a significant difference in turning non-responders into responders or significantly boosting the response rate to PD-1/PD-L1 checkpoint therapy.

 Dr Mills spoke to Executive Producer, Sally Church at the 2016 EORTC-NCI-AACR Molecular Targets and Cancer Therapeutics meetings held in Munich.
 What we’re calling his “manifesto for immuno-oncology research” can be read on Biotech Strategy Blog (link)